kgstorm/Balboa-GS100-with-VL260-topside/README.md

   - Bits 5 and 4 HIGH indicate a `1` in the hundreds digit (Fahrenheit display).
   - Bit 2 is the heater status (when the heater is on this bit pulses).

-- Packets 2 & 3: used for the display characters where each bit maps to a segment of the 7-seg style character.
-Bit mapping (MSB→LSB):
+- Packets 2 & 3: used for the display characters where each bit maps to a segment of the 7-segment display.
+Here is the bit mapping (MSB→LSB):

 ```
 Bit -> Segment